 We manufacture our products according to our estimates of customer demand.
 This process requires us to make multiple forecasts and assumptions relating to the demand of our distributors, their end customers and general market conditions.
 Because we sell most of our products to distributors, who in turn sell to their end customers, we have limited visibility as to end-customer demand.
 We depend significantly on our distributors to provide us visibility into their end-customer demand, and we use these forecasts to make our own forecasts and planning decisions.
-If the information from our distributors turns out to be incorrect, then our own forecasts may also be inaccurate.
-Furthermore, we do not have long-term purchase commitments from our distributors or end customers, and our sales are generally made by purchase orders that may be canceled, changed or deferred without notice to us or penalty.
+If the information from our distributors or end customers, and our sales are generally made by purchase orders that may be canceled, changed or deferred without notice to us or penalty.
 As a result, it is difficult to forecast future customer demand to plan our operations.